ctschroeder/tutorials/GitHub-Pages-MD.md

 - Use headings
 - Link to an image/video elsewhere online, or other resource that pertains to what you are writing about
 - choose a license for your page from [Creative Commons](https://creativecommons.org/chooser/).
 A license will tell people who come to your webpage whether they can reuse any material there, and under what conditions.
-  - Use the Chooser tool, and when you get to the "Mark Your Work" section, choose Webpage and Rich Text
+  - Use the Chooser tool on the Creative Commons website
+  - When you get to the "Mark Your Work" section, choose Webpage and Rich Text
+  - Copy the rich text and  add it to the end of your web page file

 When you are done, be sure to **click on "commit changes"** to save your work!